TomasHubelbauer/ast-localizer/README.md

 With JS/TS source input on one side and compiled output on the other for a demo

-### Load the original TypeScript files and skip over non-literals
+### Fix the node kind determination from the line and column values